 WNV Case Study

-The patient was a 70-year-old man seen for a two day history of headache and changes in mental status.
+The patient was a 70-year-old man seen for a two-day history of headaches and changes in mental status.
 The examination did not reveal any other conditions beyond subtle personality changes.
 A CSF demonstrated 419 cells/µL, normal glucose, and increased protein of 93 mg/dL.
 He was given antimicrobial agents for bacterial and herpetic meningitis.
-Two days after treatment began, he developed fever, his mental status deteriorated, and he required intubation.
-He was admitted to ICU when he developed left-sided weakness.
+Two days after treatment began, he developed a fever, his mental status deteriorated, and he required intubation.
+He was admitted to the ICU when he developed left-sided weakness.